m3db/m3/src/dbnode/encoding/proto/README.md

 We would begin by encoding `4` as a `varint` since that is the highest non-reserved field number.

-Next, we would begin encoding the field numbers and their field types 3 bits at a time where the field number is implied from their position in the list (starting at index 1) and the type is encoded in the 3 bit combination:
+Next, we would begin encoding the field numbers and their field types 3 bits at a time where the field number is implied from their position in the list (starting at index 1 since Protobuf field numbers start at 1) and the type is encoded in the 3 bit combination:

 `string query = 1;` is encoded as the first value (indicating field number 1) and with the bit combination `111` indicating that it should be treated as `bytes` for compression purposes.